 It is a target for the Department to contribute to sustainable economic growth by processing regionally significant planning applications from date valid to a ministerial recommendation or withdrawal within an average of 30 weeks.

-Of the four RSD applications live in the planning system at the end of December 2021, one had already been progressed to Ministerial recommendation prior to 2021/22.
-Another was progressed to Ministerial recommendation in Q2 2021/22 but the 30 week period for recommendation / withdrawal had been exceeded.
-Of the remaining two awaiting Ministerial recommendation, the 30 week period has been exceeded for one, and the other which was received during Q3 2021/22 will be progressed in future months.
+Of the four RSD applications live in the planning system at the end of June 2022, two had been progressed to Ministerial recommendation prior to Q1 2022/23.
+Of the remaining two awaiting Ministerial recommendation, the 30 week period has been exceeded for one.